 Buccaneer

-The core storyline—Burton’s takeover of the struggling Red Air and the internal conflicts that follow—has potential, especially as tensions rise over finances, control, and a mysterious high-value cargo deal.
+The core storyline—Burton’s takeover of the struggling Red Air and the internal conflicts that follow—has potential, especially as tensions rise over finances and control.
 Yet the execution is often uneven.
 Character motivations can seem underdeveloped, and the drama lacks the sustained tension needed to keep viewers fully invested.
 The storyline, centred on Red Air’s financial difficulties and Burton’s ambitious plans—including a lucrative but somewhat mysterious electronics cargo deal—does unfold with a steady sense of intrigue.
 Boardroom clashes, regulatory pressures involving the Civil Aviation Authority, and the challenges of keeping a one-aircraft operation afloat all contribute to a narrative that balances personal drama with industry-specific detail.
 But there just seems, at times, to be something lacking.

 Buccaneer